ssricardo/anki-plugins/fill-the-blanks/README.md

 ## Motivation

 Typing in the answers are interesting for studying.
-For many people, writing is more eficient for memorization than just reading.
+For many people, writing is more efficient for memorization than just reading.
-On cloze cards, hiding just the cloze parts, it's possible to study contents within a context.
+On cloze cards, when hiding just the cloze parts, it's possible to study contents within a context.

-The current version of Anki doesn't work well with that combination.
-On cloze card, it replaces the entire content with a single *input text*.
+The current version of Anki doesn't work well with that combination (On cloze card, it replaces the entire content with a single *input text*).

-This addons solves this issue.
+This addon solves this issue.

 ## How it works